 TELEPHONE No. 1

-Made by British Western Electric (originally their Model No. 265) and also used by the National Telephone Company (their Telephone No. 4).
+Made by British Western Electric (originally their Model No. 265) and used by the National Telephone Company (their Telephone No. 4).
 The GPO inherited the NTC's telephone estate and therefore a large number of NTC Telephone No. 4's.

 The 3 terminal type was superseded by the 5 terminal type.